onehashai/onehash-connect/help/zulip-cloud-billing.md

-# Zulip Cloud billing
+# OneHash Connect Cloud billing

 This page answers some frequently asked questions about [Zulip Cloud plans and pricing](https://zulip.com/plans/).
-If you have any other questions, please don't hesitate to reach out at sales@zulip.com.
+If you have any other questions, please don't hesitate to reach out at support@onehash.ai.

-## Differences between Zulip Cloud plans
+## Differences between OneHash Connect Cloud plans

-### How does having 10,000 messages of search history on Zulip Cloud Free work?
+### How does having 10,000 messages of search history on OneHash Connect Cloud Free work?

-Only the most recent 10,000 messages can be viewed and searched on the Zulip Cloud Free plan.
-Older messages are still stored and will become available again if the organization is upgraded to Zulip Cloud Standard.
+Only the most recent 10,000 messages can be viewed and searched on the OneHash Connect Cloud Free plan.
+Older messages are still stored and will become available again if the organization is upgraded to OneHash Connect Cloud Standard.

-### Will you switch to limiting Zulip Cloud Free history to messages sent in the last 90 days (like Slack has)?
+### Will you switch to limiting OneHash Connect Cloud Free history to messages sent in the last 90 days (like Slack has)?

 **No.** As discussed in [this blog post](https://blog.zulip.com/2022/08/26/why-slacks-free-plan-change-is-causing-an-exodus/),